AdobeDocs/campaign-standard.en/help/start/using/privacy.md

 The full description and the implementation steps are detailed on this [page](https://helpx.adobe.com/campaign/kb/acs-privacy.html#ccpa).

-For more on GDPR and CCPA, see [this page](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html#whatisgdpr).
+For more on CCPA, see [this page](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html#whatisgdpr).

 ## Cookies and tracking capabilities {#cookies-and-tracking-capabilities}